courtneykelly/Projects/README.md

 ## Crypto-currency transaction database

 Set up Abe (https://github.com/bitcoin-abe/bitcoin-abe) or similar to start logging transactions into a database for BitCoin.
 Do this for as many currencies as possible.
 Fine if also logs to disk via json.
 Make the process repeatable.
-Provide a REST API via Python Flask that allows querying of the database with a cryptocurency address and returns transactions involving that address.

 ## Data Locality